kolbasa/git-repo-watcher/README.md

 ### Customizations

-You can add your own logic to the file: `git-repo-watcher-hooks`.
+You can add your own logic to the file: [`git-repo-watcher-hooks`](https://github.com/kolbasa/git-repo-watcher/blob/master/git-repo-watcher-hooks)

 For example, you can start your build process in case of changes: